-- Cultivates collaborative community partnerships and serves as community conveners to advance shared utility and community goals and expand the collective impact of decisions and investments. - Maximizes employment opportunities within the community as employers, through contracting and procurement, and through education, training, apprenticeship, and strategic investment programs. - Creates multi-benefit investment policies, programs, and practices that achieve community benefits across the broad range of social, economic, and environmental community goals. - Implements equitable and inclusive internal policies, evaluating how utility programs may disproportionately affect or burden low-income communities or communities of color - Leadership proactively engaged with community leaders on critical communitypriorities - Major capital and operating investments integrate both community priorities and triple bottom line decision making into the selection of investment alternatives that provide the greatest benefit to cost ratio, such as the Augmented Alternatives Analysis (AAA) or Envision Sustainable Infrastructure decision making process - Provide active civic leadership and participates in and adds to the community quality of life - Seeks to create co-benefits in the community, watershed and region, including multibenefit capital infrastructure investments that also create community value (E.g., parks/soccer fields above underground wet weather storagebasins) - Support community and economic development in the region through partnerships and collaborations
+- Cultivates collaborative community partnerships and serves as community conveners to advance shared utility and community goals and expand the collective impact of decisions and investments - Maximizes employment opportunities within the community as employers through contracting and procurement and through education, training, apprenticeship, and strategic investment programs - Creates multi-benefit investment policies, programs, and practices that achieve community benefits across a broad range of social, economic, and environmental community goals - Implements equitable and inclusive internal policies, evaluating how utility programs may disproportionately affect or burden low-income communities or communities of color - Leadership proactively engaged with community leaders on critical community priorities - Major capital and operating investments integrate both community priorities and Triple Bottom Line decision-making into the selection of investment alternatives that provide the greatest benefit-to-cost ratio, such as the Augmented Alternatives Analysis (AAA) or Envision Sustainable Infrastructure decision-making process - Provide active civic leadership and participates in and adds to the community quality of life - Seeks to create co-benefits in the community, watershed and region, including multibenefit capital infrastructure investments that also create community value (E.g.,

-- Provides job creation and contracting opportunities in the community - Builds an effective workforce pipeline to underrepresented community members (e.g., minority populations, low-income residents) - Beneficially impacts employment practices of service providers, suppliers and construction contractors - 2 Incubates local and regional workforce through strategic economicinvestment - Develop partnerships that link community wellbeing to utilityhealth - 2 Encourage enhanced public access and greenspace adjacent to utilityfacilities - Creates/staffs a water environment center for educating the public on the value of water and wastewater services in protecting the environment and public health, while reducing climate impacts - Provides resources, knowledge, and capacity to assist its community with projects that benefit the community, such as applying for funding or permits, that the community might not have the wherewithal to accomplish on its own - Serves as a community liaison to other governmental divisions or agencies when problems arise, such as reaching out to Public Works, or the electric company, when there are challenges that the community may lack the capacity or expertise toaddress
+- parks/soccer fields above underground wet weather storage basins) - Support community and economic development in the region through partnerships and collaborations - Provides job creation and contracting opportunities in the community. - Builds an effective workforce pipeline to underrepresented community members (e.g., minority populations, low-income residents) - Beneficially impacts employment practices of service providers, suppliers, and construction contractors - Incubates local and regional workforce through strategic economic investment - Develop partnerships that link community well-being to utility health, such as participation in innovative solutions (i.e. wastewater surveillance) - Encourage enhanced public access and green space adjacent to utility facilities - Creates/staffs a water environment center for educating the public on the value of water and wastewater services in protecting the environment and public health while reducing climate impacts - Advances public health through wastewater surveillance initiatives - Provides resources, knowledge, and capacity to assist its community with projects that benefit the community, such as applying for funding or permits, that the community might not have the ability to accomplish on its own - Serves as a community liaison to other governmental divisions or agencies when problems arise, such as reaching out to public works or the electric company, when there are challenges that the community may lack the capacity or expertise to address

-Appendix 2: Additional Example Performance Measures & Results by Area
+Appendix 2: Additional Examples of Performance Measures & Results